 One of the Esalen founders (Richard Price) discovered that the permissive ashram of Bhagwan Shree Rajneesh was far more ominous than he had been led to believe.
 This was in the late 1970s, when Esalen had become the breeding ground for so many fads and crazes.
 NeoReichian therapies could cause physical injuries, even while the deceptive presiding message was one of liberation and transformation.
 “Price himself is said to have suffered a broken arm while being locked up for an hour in a room with eight people armed with wooden weapons; even Esalen could become rational under severe stress” (ibid., p.
 60).

 The shocks and drawbacks could not prevent the integralist (and transpersonalist) Ken Wilber from eulogising the American gurus Adi Da Samraj and Andrew Cohen, entities who were viewed by critics as predatory.
 See Perennial Philosophy (2008).
 Wilber’s version of integral studies has come under fire from various critics and discontented former enthusiasts.
-I have reviewed some relevant arguments at Ken Wilber and Integralism (2009).
-Wilber has commenced his own Integral Institute, often viewed as a rival to CIIS.
+I have presented some relevant arguments at Ken Wilber and Integralism (2009).
+Wilber has commenced his own Integral Institute, often regarded as a rival to CIIS.
 See Wilber, Integral Spirituality (2007).

 My own format in Pointed Observations (2005) was substantially critical of the alternative trends represented by Jung, Grof, Wilber, Bache, the Findhorn Foundation, and others.
 Some readers noticed that I preferred David Hume, Spinoza, and the vintage Club of Rome phase to the contested trends.
 For many years I had been resistant to the sceptical philosophy of Hume (and still am in many basic respects).
 However, Hume was rational by comparison with problems of pseudo-transformation.